NATIONAL SAFETY CODE: A SUMMARY

 Fuel and maintenance receipts must each reference the unit(s) number of the vehicle.
 Neither of these receipts are required to stay in the vehicle with the Commercial Driver past the day completed and must be submitted to the office.
 Fuel cards are for filling the tank of the truck that the card is allocated to.
 Equipment cards are for filling fuel containers for equipment such as a welder or onsite powered mobile equipment.

-• It is very important to keep your weekly timesheet & daily logs with you at all times, failure to do this could result in fines.
+It is very important to have your smartphone with the Motive app with you at all times.
+Failure to do this could result in fines.
 RCMP, City Police, DOT Officer have the authority to stop a commercial vehicle and enforce fines.

-• Failure by drivers, who do not turn in their paperwork for monthly HOS audits completed by Nichol Commercial Licensing, may result in non-compliance violation letter.
+Failure by drivers to complete required paperwork may result in non-compliance violation letter.
 Potential fines and disciplinary action by DyTerra.